sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Many Extension Pack Procedurals have this built in but this node can be used as a central control hub to modify multiple nodes at once.

+######Material Regions

+Four new nodes were added as part of the implementation of 'Material Regions'.
+Material Region Base, Material Region, Material Region Pass Through and Material Region Value Selector.

+Material Regions are a powerful way to layer different materials on top of each other, provide a logical grouping in the Nodegraph and giving the user maximum control over each part of the material.
+Other than Layered Shaders performance is kept high by only passing a 'finished' channel to one shader instead of layereing multiple shaders on top of each other.

 ######Procedurals ready for Nodegraph _WIP